numanrki/whmcs-license/docs/publishing.md

 # Publishing the numanrki/whmcs-license Package

-To publish this package to GitHub and Packagist, follow these steps in your terminal from the package directory (c:/Users/numan/Documents/packagist/whmcs-licnese).
-Note: Your provided GitHub URL has a typo ("licnese" instead of "license").
-Use the correct one: https://github.com/numanrki/whmcs-license.git.
+To publish this package to GitHub and Packagist, follow these steps in your terminal from the package directory (c:/Users/numan/Documents/packagist/whmcs-license).
+Use the correct GitHub URL: https://github.com/numanrki/whmcs-license.git.
 If the repository doesn't exist, create it on GitHub first.

 1. Initialize Git repository:
    ```